 Cindi Leive '88

-Cindi Leive ’88 is the editor-in-chief of Glamour, one of the most celebrated women's media brands in America.
-Since Leive became editor-in-chief in 2001, Glamour has launched digital, social media, and video platforms, grown its audience to the highest levels in its history, and received a record number of editorial awards.
+Cindi Leive ’88 is the former editor-in-chief of Glamour, one of the most celebrated women's media brands in America.
+At Glamour, she launched digital, social media, and video platforms, grew its audience to the highest levels in its history, and received a record number of editorial awards.
 She is also the author of several Glamour-branded books on relationships, fashion, and food.

 A lifelong advocate for women’s issues, Leive is the founder of The Girl Project, Glamour’s nonprofit initiative to send girls to secondary school worldwide.
 She is also a board member for the International Women’s Media Foundation and the Brooklyn Public Library.
 She has received numerous awards throughout her career, including The Matrix Award from Women in Communications; the NBCC Award for women’s health advocacy; and multiple National Magazine Awards for print, digital, and video achievement.